DEPREDICT/ENIGMA/README.md

     Results stored at: D:\repositories\ENIGMA\results\20231103-190844 ​

+*Code supplement to:*

-# Structural Imaging Predictors of Antidepressant Treatment Response in the ENIGMA-MDD Working Group
+# Predicting Antidepressant Treatment Response from Cortical Structure on MRI: A Mega-Analysis from the ENIGMA-MDD Working Group

-In this notebook we will traverse through the data in the same order that things are discussed in the manuscript:
+This README file is an export of `main.ipynb`, the primary report on the results presented in the article with this name.
+In this notebook export we will traverse through the data in the same order that things are discussed in the manuscript:
 1. Load, join and clean data
 2. Data inspection and exploration
 3. Preparation of Machine Learning Set Up